worldaffairsconference/donna/README.md

 **Design considerations**

 We use customized components to generate UI representing data response.
-For example, we add a `StudentRow` component for every student.
+For example, we add a `StudentRow` component for every student, using data passed from parent component via `props`.

-We use internal states often for form data field validation.
+We use internal `states` often for form data field validation.
 For example, see `AddStudent`.

 We set up real-time listeners at references of the firebase database.
 Once there is an update on the data, we will re-render the portal.
 See `DashBoard`.